Magnus-G/Process/index.md

 <h5>References</h5>
 <a href="http://www.designstaff.org/articles/product-design-sprint-2012-10-02.html">Design staff on the Design Sprint</a>
 </div>

 Concept work for UI
 ------------------
 <p class="intro">
-Start working on a concept level, finding metaphors, similarities to other interfaces and systems, move quickly between concepts, don't get stuck on one solution. <b>Explore, don't refine</b>.
+If a design sprint is not conducted, or a smaller feature needs to be developed in mid-project, start working on a concept level, finding metaphors, similarities to other interfaces and systems, move quickly between concepts, don't get stuck on one solution. <b>Explore, don't refine</b>.
 </p>

 <div class="img-examples">